 Google also didn't detail whether the Samsung Galaxy S4 Google Edition would be getting the update.
 As for its plans for Android 4.3 for its Galaxy range of devices and its Note series?
 Samsung told us: "Samsung UK will confirm upgrade plans to Android 4.3 to selected Galaxy devices in the coming months."

-Sony's Xperia range has been very good in the past about updating to the latest version of Android, and this time around it looks like Sony is working on getting Android 4.3 to its devices, however needs to still work through Android 4.2 first:
+Sony's Xperia range has been very good in the past about updating to the latest version of Android, and this time around it looks like Sony is working on getting Android 4.3 to its devices.
+And this time is no different.

 No word on whether the Motorola Razr or newly announced Droid versions will be getting the update, but it's a given that the new Moto X, being announced on 1 August will come with Android 4.3